sebasfalcone/better-work-notes/Notes_about_C++.md

 ```

 ## Re-throwing exceptions
-Occasionally you may run into a case where you want to catch an exception, but not want to (or have the ability to) fully handle it at the point where you catch it.
-This is common when you want to log an error, but pass the issue along to the caller to actually handle.
+Occasionally you may run into a case where you want to catch an exception but do not want to (or have the ability to) fully handle it at the point where you catch it.
+This is common when you want to log an error, but pass the issue along to the caller to handle it.

 ### Throw a new exception